bpandion/yolov9/README.md

-## VENV usage
+# VENV usage
-To install the required Environment use following commands **after navigating to your local git repository** in CMD:
+To install the required packages into an environment use following commands **after navigating to your local git repository** in CMD:
+Before the installation of the packages, [Python](https://www.python.org/downloads/) and [MS Visual C++ build tools(>= V14.0)](https://visualstudio.microsoft.com/de/downloads/?q=build+tools) have to be installed.

 Step 1: Creating a VENV environment in the directory
 ```